orottier/web-audio-api-rs/README.md

 - function names use snake\_case
 - getters/setters instead of exposed attributes
 - deprecated functions are not implemented
-- some control-render communication is done with atomics instread of message passing
+- some control-render communication is done with atomics instead of message passing
 - function that should return Promises are now blocking
 - no AudioWorklet functionality, users should implement the relevant traits instead
 - control messages and audio param changes may arrive out of order